Mksk-www/Feature-me/README.md

 RAM : 300MB available

-Storage : 30MB or more avaliable
+Storage : 500MB or more free spaces in main drive

 GPU : WebGL avaliable